nest/nest-simulator/extras/userdoc/md/documentation/part-1-neurons-and-simple-neural-networks.md

     pylab.figure(1)
     pylab.plot(ts, Vms)

-The second line opens a figure (with the number 1), the third line clears the window and the fourth line actually produces the plot.
+The second line opens a figure (with the number 1), and the third line actually produces the plot.
 You can’t see it yet because we have not used `pylab.show()`.
 Before we do that, we proceed analogously to obtain and display the spikes from the spike detector.